-Kathleen Dunbar, of New London, describes the benefits of scrapbooking for Alzheimer’s patients during a session of Memory Cafe at The Dartmouth Institute in Lebanon yesterday.
+Kathleen Dunbar, of New London, describes the benefits of scrapbooking for Alzheimer’s patients during a session of Memory Cafe at The Dartmouth Institute in Lebanon on May 11, 2013.
 Dunbar began scrapbooking when her husband’s Alzheimer’s was diagnosed.
 (Leah Barry photograph)

 Lebanon — Alana St. George poked fun at the balding head of her husband, Willy, who wore a hat in a recent photograph to cover up some “light spots.”
 Several people got up and tried their best South Asian dance moves after a student troupe finished a performance.
 And New London’s Mort Houle recited a ribald poem about seniors: “The golden years have come at last / I cannot see / I cannot pee / I cannot chew / I cannot” ... well, let’s just say it rhymes with “chew.”

 But amid all the laughs at The Dartmouth Institute in Centerra Park during yesterday’s monthly gathering of Memory Cafe, a social support group for patients and caregivers of memory disorders such as Alzheimer’s disease, there were more deep and emotional moments too.

 For example, Kathleen Dunbar told the group about her experiences with her husband, Ernie, whose Alzheimer’s diagnosis came in 2008.